US women's volleyball heads to Olympic semis

 It was unclear whether the U.S. held out Berg, a three-time Olympian, to give her extra rest before the semifinals, or whether it was because of the ankle injury.
 She dressed and warmed up with the team with no limp.

-Thompson, a 27-year-old first-time Olympian, helped the Americans to a bronze medal at the 2011 Pan American Games, including the four-set win over the Dominicans.
+The 27-year-old Thompson helped the Americans to a bronze medal at the 2011 Pan American Games, including the four-set win over the Dominicans.